Jester Crown Fern Care Guide

 Obtaining the right watering balance of the Jester Crown Fern is very important.
 The soil needs to be moist, but not saturated with water.
 A waterlogged fern can develop fungal diseases.
 Look out for yellowing leaves.
 This is a sign of overwatering.
 It is best to thoroughly water the fern with room temperature water when the top three inches of soil are dry.
 The most important factor related to watering this plant is making sure it is exposed to high levels of humidity.

 This fern needs plenty of bright indirect sunlight.
 Direct sun will make the fronds burn up quickly.
 Partial shade will make the fronds sparse and limp.
 Humidity is the Jester Crown Fern’s best friend.
 Make sure to mist the fronds daily with a mister.
 This will help your fern thrive.
 If you live in a dry environment, it can help to place your fern in the bathroom or kitchen when humidity levels tend to be higher.
 Alternatively, you can move other plants around the fern to increase humidity.
 In extreme cases, it is helpful to place your fern on top of a tray with pebbles and water.
 Don’t let the container sit in the water, but just slightly above it.
 As the water evaporates, the soil will absorb it and welcome the much needed moisture.

 Soil and Fertilizer

 The Jester Crown Fern does best in a peaty, soil-based potting mix.
 Keep the soil moist and well-drained.
 Compared to many houseplants, the Jester Crown Fern does not need much fertilizer.
 Standard indoor houseplant fertilizer diluted to half strength is plenty.
-Make sure to fertilize sparingly.
+Make sure to fertilize sparingly (this is a good fertilizer with which to start!).
 Usually, 2-3 times a year is enough.